-Repatriate your 2nd and 3rd pillar pension plans under the best exchange conditions
+Repatriate your 2nd and 3rd pillar pension plans

 - The 2nd pillar pension plan, also known as the occupational pension provision, represents a potentially significant amount in Swiss francs (from several tens of thousands to several hundreds of thousands, and even more on the uppermost end).

 - The 3rd pillar pension plan, which is a form of the so-called optional pension provision (in which the cross-border worker can choose whether or not to contribute) can also represent a significant amount of Swiss francs.

 In both cases, any cross-border worker wanting to withdraw Swiss francs from his or her pension for a purchase in euros (such as for retirement, the purchase of a primary residence or for starting a business) will have an interest, given the amounts involved, in minimising exchange costs and obtaining the best exchange rate.
 This is precisely what b-sharpe can offer you with its competitive currency exchange service.

 How to repatriate your 2nd pillar pension plan as a cross-border worker